Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 You can cancel at any time

-We know that the first few weeks with your newborn are a whirlwind ride and that every mum's breastfeeding experience is different.
+We all know that the first few weeks with your newborn are a whirlwind ride.
+From adapting to nighttime wake-ups to getting to grips with breastfeeding, the list goes on.
+And there’s no denying that every breastfeeding experience is different.

-So, we've put together this guide to the different stages of breast milk production and its benefits to help you through!
+So, to give you a clear view of what’s to come, we've put together this guide of the different stages of breast milk production and it's benefits to help you through the process.

 Explore the Range